-The \$0.5 million, or 12%, increase in research and development operating costs in 2016 was driven primarily by the acquisition of Protonex on October 1, 2015 which contributed approximately \$0.9 million of research and product development operating costs in the quarter.
-This cost pressure in 2016 was partially offset by the capitalization in the first quarter of 2016 of \$0.4 million of FCvelocity®-HD7 development costs as fuel cell technology intangible assets, and by lower labour costs in Canada as a result of an approximate (11%) lower Canadian dollar, relative to the U.S. dollar, and the resulting positive impact on our Canadian operating cost base.
-Government funding recoveries were effectively flat year over year as increased government funding recoveries in Denmark by Dantherm Power in 2016 were offset by lower government funding recoveries in North America in 2016.
+The \$1.9 million, or 28%, increase in research and development operating costs (see Supplemental Non-GAAP Measures) in 2016 was driven primarily by the acquisition of Protonex on October 1, 2015, which contributed \$2.4 million of research and product development operating expense in the first half of 2016, and by higher continuation engineering and prototyping expenses in the first half of 2016 related to the ongoing and continual improvement of all of our fuel cell products.
+These cost pressures in 2016 were partially offset by lower methanol Telecom Backup Power engineering expenses due to cost reduction initiatives undertaken in the first guarter of 2016 and culminating with the CHEM transaction, the capitalization in the first half of 2016 of (\$0.7) million of FCvelocity®-HD7 development costs as fuel cell technology intangible assets, and by lower labour costs in Canada as a result of an approximate (8%) lower Canadian dollar, relative to the U.S. dollar, and the resulting positive impact on our Canadian operating cost base.
+In addition, government funding recoveries were also improved in 2016 due to increased government funding recoveries in Denmark by Dantherm Power, and by increases in Canada as we successfully completed the 5-year, \$7.2 million Canadian, award agreement from Sustainable Development Technology Canada ("SDTC") to assist us with extending the operating life and lowering the product cost of FCgenTM-1300 fuel cell stack and demonstrating the technology in the Ballard's CLEARgenTM distributed generation system at the Toyota Motor Sales U.S.A., Inc. sales and marketing headquarters campus in Torrance, California.